top of page

-We dated for about sec during senior year in hight school and going into college.
+Let’s get one thing straight: I was never in love with PJ after the breakup.
+We dated briefly during senior year in high school and into college.
 It ended.
 I didn’t chase.
 I didn’t crumble.
-We had a child under scandalous circumstances and then I moved the hell on.
-And for years — literal years — he was a non-factor.
+We had a child under scandalous circumstances, and then I moved on.
+For years—literal years—he was a non-factor.
 No calls.
 No birthday cards.
 No child support.
 Just silence.
-And for the most part, I was fine with that.
+For the most part, I was fine with that.
 I grieved the fairytale.
 I raised our daughter.
 I didn’t need him, and I damn sure didn’t beg him to show up.

 He didn’t.